-Working with the client, the design of the site was laid out.
-Thankfully the client knew its audience and design was laid out rather easily.
-This migration was primarily a copy of their old site, so the page layouts were not that difficult to copy.
-However, aiya did request some new pages and new designs.
+Working with Aiya, we were able to layout a design for their site.
+The design layout went rather easily, thanks to Aiya knowing their audience.
+The migration was mainly a copy of their old site, so the page layouts were not that difficult to copy.
+Aiya did request some new pages and new designs are included as well.

-THE APP: Our developers started right away on the API considering it was the most time consuming aspect of the scope.
-Built from scratch, we started working on the framework of the app.
-The app we designed with the client’s staff in mind, we had to make it with a very simple user interface.
-Using text boxes, checkboxes, tags, and image loaders, the app would convert the specific recipe information into an html page and append it to the main site via api.
-The app also includes admin credentials, and a separate domain.
+THE APP: Our developers started right away on the API, considering it was the most time-consuming aspect of the project.
+We started working on the framework of the app from scratch.
+We designed the app with Aiya’s staff in mind and made sure to include elements that would give it a very simple user interface.
+Using text boxes, checkboxes, tags, and image loaders, the app would convert specific recipe information into an HTML page and append it to the main Aiya site via API.
+The app also included admin credentials and a separate domain.

 THE MAIN SITE: After clearing the design with the client, the framework for the site was laid out.
-Creating the pages was not the hard part, but the specifics of some of the designs were very time consuming.
-The timeline was a 3d carousel slider depicting the dates and milestones of Aiya.
+While creating the pages was not a difficult task, the specifics of some of the designs were very time-consuming.
+One difficulty was a timeline element that used a 3D carousel slider to depict the dates and milestones of Aiya.
 This was especially hard to code and took almost a day to get right.
-Another difficulty was the integration of the app through the API to the front end site.
-After a week of coding the integration was done and all the recipes were showing up perfectly.
+Another difficulty was the integration of the app through the API to the front-end site.
+After a week of coding the integration was complete and all the recipes were showing up perfectly.

-THE MIGRATION: Every project has its obstacles, the migration was the main obstacle of the project.
+THE MIGRATION: Every project has its obstacles, the migration was the main obstacle of Aiya’s project.
 What we thought would only take two days to complete, took almost two weeks.
-Aiyas old Magento site was split up amongst 3 separate sights.
-First one was their retail customer database.
-Second site was their wholesale customer site.
-The last site was their products site.
-Both the retail database and the wholesale database had multiple tables with customer information on it.
-The best analogy of the databases working together is a spaghetti bowl of code linking to each other.
-We would connect 2600 customers out of their 4600 with addresses with one query, but then pull another 1800 with another query.
-So Nuethic built our own sandbox database to help with migration.
-We started migrating the data parts at a time to complete a new database on our sandbox server.
+Aiya’s original Magento site was split into 3 separate sites: a retail customer database, a wholesale customer site, and a products site.
+Both the retail database and the wholesale database had multiple tables that included customer information.
+The databases would be linked together in order to work together, like a spaghetti bowl of code.
+We would connect 2600 customers out of their 4600 with addresses with one query, and then pull another 1800 with another query.
+We were able to build our own NuEthic sandbox database to help with migration.
+By migrating the data in parts, we were able to complete a new database on our sandbox server.
 Once that database was constructed, the final migration to BigCommerce happened.
 That final migration took about 4 hours.

-Deployment: Deployment was a complete success.
+DEPLOYMENT: Deployment of Aiya America’s new site was a complete success.
 We set up a time for deployment with the new host, and the client.
-We then had multiple training sessions with the client company to teach them how to use the new site.
-The new site was much faster, and contained more tools for the client.
-This new site has saved them a ton of time on payroll and increased their conversions overall since the launch.
-Check out the site at www.aiya-america.com
+We had multiple training sessions with the client to teach them how to use their new site.
+The new site was much faster and contained more user-friendly tools that they could use.
+This new site has saved Aiya a ton of time on payroll and increased their overall conversions since launch.
+Check out their site at www.aiya-america.com.